cdapio/cdap/cdap-docs/users-manual/source/etl/index.rst

 ETL Adapters
 ............
-An ETL Adapter is an instance of an ETL Template that has been given a specific configuration on creation.
+An *ETL Adapter* is an instantiation of an ETL Template that has been given a specific configuration on creation.

-Batch adapters can be scheduled to run periodically using a cron expression and can read data from batch sources using a Mapreduce job.
+**Batch adapters** can be scheduled to run periodically using a cron expression and can read data from batch sources using a Mapreduce job.
 The batch adapter then performs any optional transformations before writing to a batch sink.

-Realtime adapters are designed to poll sources periodically to fetch the data, perform any optional transformations, and then write to a realtime sink.
+**Realtime adapters** are designed to poll sources periodically to fetch the data, perform any optional transformations, and then write to a realtime sink.

 ETL Adapters are created by preparing a configuration that specifies the ETL template and